 Shout-Out: Supergirl calls Henshaw R2-D2 for his ability to interface with the computer on the mothership.
 The port he interfaces with even rotates back and forth like those in Star Wars.

-Skewed Priorities: Cat doesn't mind the president being an alien, but she better still be a Democrat.
-Also, she's more annoyed that her old office now has a gym and sports paraphernalia instead of being trashed by an alien kid with Psychic Powers.
+Skewed Priorities: Cat doesn't mind the president being an alien or that the president endangered her life, but she better still be a Democrat.
+Also, she's more annoyed that her old office now has a gym and sports paraphernalia than that it's been trashed by an alien kid with Psychic Powers.
 Also doubles as Comically Missing the Point.

 Title Drop: Done courtesy of Cat Grant when encouraging everyone to fight the occupation.